Protein adsorption in the food industry: Alkaline cleaners

 Hypochlorite is often added to alkaline cleaners to peptize proteins.
 Chlorinated cleansers work by oxidizing sulfide crosslinks in proteins.
 Cleaning speed and efficiency is improved due to increased diffusion of the cleaner into the soil matrix, now composed of smaller, more soluble proteins.

 Enzyme cleaners

 Enzyme-based cleaners are especially useful for biofilm removal.
 Bacteria are somewhat difficult to remove with traditional alkaline or acid cleaners.
 Enzyme cleaners are more effective on biofilms since they work as proteases by breaking down proteins at bacterial attachment sites.
 They work at maximum efficiency at high pH and at temperatures below 60 °C. Enzyme cleaners are an increasingly attractive alternative to traditional chemical cleaners because of biodegradability and other environmental factors, such as reduced wastewater generation and energy savings from using cold water.
 However, they are typically more expensive than alkaline or acid cleaners.
-Aroma Care Solutions are a key supplier in the UK.